Nathanwoodburn/HSDBatcherGUI/README.md

 This version only works with HSD v5 or greater.
 If you have below this version use [this release](https://github.com/Nathanwoodburn/HSDBidderGUI/releases/tag/1.1.0.0)

-To use this you need to be running a HSD node.
+To use this you need to be running a HSD node (either Full or SPV).
 Bob comes with this node built in.

 The API key is set using the HSD flag `--api-key=<key>`.